 There are several Greek islands close to the southern coast of Turkey, and when visiting Kas on holiday, you can take a day trip over to the island of Meis.
 The boat will take no more than half an hour, and you’ll get to see something totally different during your stay.

 Meis is quiet, chilled out, and a great place to go and walk around the cobbled streets and check out the colorful houses.
 It’s also a fantastic spot for authentic restaurants and seafood, particularly octopus!
 If you have time, take a small boat trip out to the Blue Cave, which will give you memories you’ll never forget.

 If you choose to head over to Meis for the day, remember that you will need to book at least a day or two before, and you’ll need your passport as you’re officially leaving Turkey.
-You should also check any COVID rules for Greece at the time.
 There are many booking offices in Kas, and the staff there should be able to help you with any information you need.